Cost of Living Comparison Between Trinidad and Split Cost of Living Comparison Between Trinidad and Split

 Rent is clearly cheaper in Trinidad, especially for central apartments.
 Housing is actually the single biggest factor behind the overall cost gap between these two cities.

-How do food prices compare in Trinidad and Split?
+How do food prices compare in Trinidad and in Split?

-Is eating out cheaper in Trinidad or Split?
+Is eating out cheaper in Trinidad or in Split?

-Is $2,000 a realistic budget for Trinidad or Split?
+Is $2,000 a realistic budget for living in Trinidad or in Split?

 Is Trinidad or Split more family-friendly?